xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

        the Layer 3 Service Model (L3SM) {{?RFC8299}}, the Layer 2 Network Model (L2NM) {{?RFC9291}},
        and the Layer 3 Network Model (L3NM) {{?RFC9182}}).
 : A similar effort is currently
-       ongoing for handling atatchement circuits at both service and network layers (e.g.,
+       ongoing for handling attachement circuits at both service and network layers (e.g.,
        {{?I-D.ietf-opsawg-teas-attachment-circuit}}, {{?I-D.ietf-opsawg-ntw-attachment-circuit}}).
 : More effort is still needed in this area.